 Living with a misunderstood invisible illness is tough.
 Especially when it’s one that impacts your fertility.
 It’s really helpful to connect with other ladies who understand.

 I remember when I was first diagnosed with endometriosis and how fearful I was of all the negative information I was pulling in.
 I had to separate myself from that.

 I became conscious of the energy that I was around and shifted towards a community of women who believed that they could get better.

-I started a group for positive ladies who support natural methods on Facebook.
-It’s called Finding Peace With Endo.
-You can join here.
+I started a group for positive ladies who support natural methods called Peace with Endo Connect.
+Find out more and join us here.

 #8.)
 Find a way to creatively express yourself.